Innovoltive/elmer-adapter/README.md

 ## Use the adapter

-Examples for usage of the adapter can be found in the `Partitioned_Heat_Conduction/` folder and in the preCICE tutorial [flow-over-heated-plate](https://precice.org/tutorials-flow-over-heated-plate.html).
+Examples for usage of the adapter can be found in the `Flow_Over_Heated_Plate` and `Partitioned_Heat_Conduction/` folders and in the preCICE tutorial [flow-over-heated-plate](https://precice.org/tutorials-flow-over-heated-plate.html).
 For new users it is recommended to look at the tutorial case as a starting point.

 ## How to couple your own code